hard-nett/docs/overview/terminology.md

 ## Consensus

 A system used by validators or miners to agree that each block of transactions in a blockchain is correct.
-The Osmosis blockchain uses Tendermint consensus engine.
+The Terp-Core blockchain uses Tendermint consensus engine.
 Validators earn rewards for participating in consensus.
 Visit the [Tendermint official documentation site](https://docs.tendermint.com/) for more information.

 ## Cosmos-SDK

-The open-source framework the Osmosis blockchain is built on.
-For more information, check out the [Cosmos SDK Documentation](https://docs.cosmos.network/).
+The open-source framework the Terp-Core blockchain is built on.
+For more information, check out the [Terp-Core SDK Documentation](https://docs.cosmos.network/).

 ## dApp